 - Printed Star ornament pattern (best if printed on a Cardstock paper)

-Step 1: Download and print the Christmas Tree Star Pattern.
-Scroll to the bottom of the post for links to download patterns.
+Step 1: Download and print the Christmas Star Pattern.

 Step 2: Cut it out and trace it onto a yellow felt cloth.